gvwilson/thirdbit/src/fiction/cherne/index.md

 but for the most part, it is the Harshem that has suffered most from the destruction of Lake Karaband.

-### The Southern Brumosos
+### The Southern Churyas

-The southern Brumoso Mountains form the central spine of Barra Bantang, the long peninsula that reaches down from the Chernese mainland toward the South Pole.
+The southern Churya Mountains form the central spine of Barra Bantang, the long peninsula that reaches down from the Chernese mainland toward the South Pole.
-At their northern end, near the Shogindur Gap, the Brumosos' peaks are almost five gallops above sea level, falling in stages into the rich plains of Thind.
+At their northern end, near the Shogindur Gap, the Churyas' peaks are almost five gallops above sea level, falling in stages into the rich plains of Thind.
 Further south, the mountains rise almost directly out of the Yr to the east, though their western slopes descend more gently toward the Harshem.